 - the stalker has a history of violating the orders of any court or governmental entity;

-- a court order for a final victim protection order has previously been issued against the stalker in any state.2
+- a court order for a final victim protection order has previously been issued against the stalker in any state; or

 When determining the length of the order, the judge can take into consideration the fact that the stalker has a history of domestic violence or a history of other violent acts.2

-An order that lasts up to 5 years can be extended.
+An order that lasts up to five years can be extended.
 For more information, see How do I change or extend the protective order?